Cadasta/cadasta-docs/en/04-records.md

 ### Project Locations, Location Types, & Location Aquisition {#project-locations}

-#### Adding a Location {#adding-a-location}

 Within any given project, you may be working with lots of different locations.
 For example, within a forested area, there may be a national park boundary or building that you'll need to track.

+#### Adding a Location {#adding-a-location}

+From the main project page, select either **Add location** or **Add a location**:

+> add image

-Select whether your location is to be displayed as a point, line, polygon, or rectangle, and then draw it on the map.
+On the next page, select your [location type](#location-types) and draw it on the map as a point, line, polygon, or rectangle.

-> [add diagram]
+> add image

 Depending on the structure of your [questionnaire](/08-XLSForms.md), you'll be asked to add some information about your location.
-At the bare minimum (using the [minimal questionnaire](assets/Minimum_cadasta_questionnaire_0.2.xlsx)) you'll need to indicate the type of location.
-Using the [standard questionnaire](assets/standard_cadasta_questionnaire_0.2.xlsx), you'll be asked to specify the following:
+At the bare minimum (using the [minimal questionnaire](https://docs.google.com/spreadsheets/d/1gB7lcz4Dr6aqdW_Oesuum2pbI8lzs6EYTLpVZGQMhcQ/edit#gid=2006567796)) you'll need to indicate the type of location.
+Using the [standard questionnaire](https://docs.google.com/spreadsheets/d/1QsqMTLlPH5KVbBcgnh6MHWkIR0pIFchVzkqBSoL92fA/edit#gid=2006567796), you'll be asked to specify the following:

 * Location Type
 * Name of Location